aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 you will have to handle all the warnings that this feature emits, as all deprecated elements in `V1` will be removed from `V2`, and thus no longer available to be used by your code.

+If you want to make sure your code does not use any deprecated APIs, and thus is ready for migrating to CDK `V2`, you can set the `CDK_DEPRECATED_ERROR` environment variable, which will make any CDK command that invokes synthesis (`cdk synth`, `cdk deploy`, `cdk diff`, etc.) fail with an exception if any deprecated element is used.

 ## Internal FAQ